AyronK/asp-net-react-identity-sqlite-template/README.md

 #### Frontend
 _Powered by React_
    - **Enabled TypeScript**
-     Enabled TypeScript and reworked most of the Identity components to follow it's rules.
-Ideally, all the Identity components should be refactored.
+     Enabled TypeScript.
+ASP.NET Identity components were mostly rewritten to TypeScript as well.
+Ideally, every component should be refactored.
-   - **Integrated ASP.Net Identity support**
+   - **Integrated ASP.NET Identity support**
      Client app uses components provided by ASP.NET Identity template.
 Enables authorized routing, login handling and API authorization.
    - **ESLint and Prettier**
      Enabled ESLint and Prettier analysis.
 The ruleset is subjective, however, it is mostly inherited from Airbnb pattern.
+Rules can be adjusted in `.eslintrc.json` and `.prettierrc` files inside ClientApp directory (`/src/MoneyTale.Web/ClientApp`).
    - **Jest**
      Support for Jest tests.
    - **SCSS**